isomerpages/nlb-photo-exhibition-chi/_all-walks-of-life/0-people-at-work.md

 ![Fishermen at seashore, 1909](/images/all-walks-of-life/Sub1-11-fishermen-at-seashore.jpg)
 <div class="custom-caption">
 <div><p>Fishermen at seashore, 1909</p></div>
-<div>Edward William Newell Collection, Courtesy of National Archives of Singapore</div>
+<div>Edward William Newell Collection, courtesy of National Archives of Singapore</div>
 <div>19980005033 – 0118</div>
 </div>
 In the past, Singapore was known to have many fishing villages, mostly located along the coast.
 As a livelihood or an important source of income for many, fishing was usually done inshore with lightly built boats, such as the kolek or sampan.